 C. Contour Detection of Movement

 The hardest hurdle that we had to overcome in this project was the question of how to detect people on screen.
-We tried many different approaches, including the use of Haar Cascades to find specific objects on screen and HOG detection methods to find specific people but both of these had their drawbacks.
-Using Haar Cascades was not a viable option because it slowed our program to a crawl, and it wasn’t a good choice for detecting objects that were not static.
-It’s a great option for pictures but not a good choice for video.
-HOG detection works great for detecting humans but fails if the person is not facing directly at the camera.
-Ultimately, we went a different route and began using contours as a means of detection.
+We tried many different approaches, including the use of Haar Cascades and HOG detection methods to classify objects in the video feed but both of these had their drawbacks.
+Using Haar Cascades was not a viable option because it was too taxing to process quick enough on a live video feed.
+Both Haar Cascades and HOG required machine learning training on consistent subjects in a stable environment.
+With the video feed being focused on home environments that are likely to be setup in a multitude of unpredictable ways we would be unable to train in a consistent environment.
+We also discovered that methods already using these approaches to detect humans did not do so when the posture and positioning of the human is subject to change drastically.
+With these setbacks in mind we set out on a different approach and began using contours as a means of focusing our detection.

 First let’s define what a contour is.
 A contour is an outline of a curving or irregular figure.
-Our method of people detection revolves around finding the contours of the people and then drawing a bounding box around them.
-The technique itself is quite clever.
-At the start of the program, we run our contour detection methods over the entire frame.
-This detects each and every contour in the frame so that would include any object or wall that the camera could see.
-The key is that we are only going to detect moving objects.
-By using background removal methods, we can eliminate any objects in the background that are not mobile.
-This reduces the number of available contours for the system to detect, leaving only the person in frame and smaller moving objects like a dog that are being picked up by the camera.
-After all the background noise has been eliminated, we look for the greatest contour being drawn using the max function seen in Figure 1.
-This function returns to us the contour with the greatest area which will almost certainly be the person in frame as they are bigger than any household pet that could be in the shot.
+Our method of human detection revolves around finding the contours of the human and then drawing a bounding box around them.
+At the start of the program, we convert our video feed to grey scale and run a foreground detection background subtraction method.
+This method works by analyzing the full environment include any object or wall that the camera could see and comparing it to the previous frame with a set learning rate.
+The key is that we are only going to detect moving objects so by using this method, we are left with a greyscale video feed consisting of only objects that are non-static appearing in white on a black background.
+This allows us to draw contours over the white color to focus on any active objects in the video feed.
+After all the background noise has been eliminated, we look for the greatest contour being drawn using the max function seen in Figure 3.
+This function returns to us the contour with the greatest area which is likely to be the human in frame as they should be the largest active object in the environment.